-- 3. Irrespective of the number of ECU members from a country, the following maximum participants are allowed: - for all Team categories, a maximum of two (2) participants (2 teams) per division from one country - for all Doubles categories, the top 5 doubles (only one per country) in the ranking of the 2019 results of the European Cheer League (for more details see the official ECU document number SP-2021/3).
+3. Irrespective of the number of ICU & ECU members from a country, the following maximum participants are allowed:

+- for all Team categories, a maximum of two (2) participants (2 teams) per division from one country - for all Doubles categories, the top 5 doubles (only one per country) in the ranking of the results of the preceding European Cheer League.

+Note: Special rules apply for Performance Cheer Doubles Divisions for Junior and Senior Divisions due to the qualification through the European Cheer League (ECL).
+Doubles that have qualified through the ECL in accordance with the ECL rules of 2022 may compete with the registered athletes, even if they do not meet the age requirements.

+4. Irrespective of the limitations stated above, the winning team of the preceding European Cheer League (ECL) will be directly qualified to compete in the respective team category in the upcoming ICU European Cheerleading Championships.

+Note: As an exception for 2023, the winning ECL Teams from the Junior team divisions (Cheerleading Elite Junior and Team PC Pom Junior) will be allowed to choose between competing in the respective Youth (Cheerleading Advanced Youth and Team PC Youth) or Junior division (Cheerleading Elite Junior and Team PC Pom Junior).

-- 4. Irrespective of the limitations stated above, the winning team of the European Cheer League (ECL) will be directly qualified to compete in the respective team category in the upcoming ICU European Cheerleading Championships. - 5.
-It is the sole discretion of each ECU member to decide how they select or qualify the participants for the European Cheerleading Championships (e.g. national competition, tryouts or any other selection procedure applied by the ECU member). - 6.
-If any registered competitor fails to pay the registration fee for the ICU European Cheerleading Championships, the respective participant will normally not be allowed to compete.
+5. It is the sole discretion of each ICU & ECU member to decide how they select or qualify the participants for the European Cheerleading Championships (e.g. national competition, tryouts or any other selection procedure applied by the member).

+6. If any registered competitor fails to pay the registration fee for the ICU European Cheerleading Championships, the respective participant will normally not be allowed to compete.
 However, in exceptional circumstances, the ECU Board can decide that the respective competitor is allowed to compete.
-In that case, the ECU member affiliated to this competitor becomes jointly liable for the payment of the registration fee. - 7.
-All substitutes who have been registered to participate at the ICU European Cheerleading Championships are considered members of the team and therefore have to comply with the rulebook as well and are equally eligible to all benefits that the team is entitled to. - 8.
-Personal Data Protection: All teams must comply with all data protection principles, including acquiring the consent of each member of a team they register to the ICU European Cheerleading Championships for the transfer of their data to ECU and the event organizer as third parties for the purposes necessary for event registration. - 9.
-COVID-19 / Health Precautions & Guidelines: All teams must also comply with the health requirements and guidelines of their local respective government health authorities prior to any preparation (e.g., team meetings, practices, etc.) for the 2022 ICU European Cheerleading Championships.
-ECU and the organizer will fully comply with all health policies & guidelines required by local authorities at the 2022 ICU European Cheerleading Championships and full compliance with be required of all attendees as well.
-As a potentially ever-changing situation, the ICU reserves the right to take any required measures, at any time, to assure the safety of our athletes and all attendees in relation to these championships.
+In that case, the ICU & ECU member affiliated to this competitor becomes jointly liable for the payment of the registration fee.

+7. All substitutes who have been registered to participate at the ICU European Cheerleading Championships are considered members of the team and therefore have to comply with the rulebook as well and are equally eligible to all benefits that the team is entitled to.

+8. Personal Data Protection: All teams must comply with all data protection principles, including acquiring the consent of each member of a team they register to the ICU European Cheerleading Championships for the transfer of their data to ECU and the event organizer as third parties for the purposes necessary for event registration.

+9. COVID-19 / Health Precautions & Guidelines: All teams must also comply with the health requirements and guidelines of their local respective government health authorities prior to any preparation (e.g., team meetings, practices, etc.) for the ICU European Cheerleading Championships.
+ICU, ECU and the organizer will fully comply with all health policies & guidelines required by local authorities at the ICU European Cheerleading Championships and full compliance will be required of all attendees as well.
+As a potentially ever-changing situation, the ICU and ECU reserve the right to take any required measures, at any time, to assure the safety of our athletes and all attendees in relation to these championships.